hanzchoi/Off-Frame-FrontEnd/README.md

 ## Author
 **Hanbi Hanz Choi**

 ## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
 Big thank you to Prince Wilson, Tony Lam & Eric Kim